Backpacking Mexico City? If you’re intrigued by Mexico, you’re about to be lured in by the cool and best hostels in Mexico City.

 No matter the event, you’re asked to keep the silence after 11 pm.

 Most of the main sights are within walking distance and a subway station is close by.
-So, again, the location is top and your simple answer to what area to stay in Mexico city.
+So, again, the location is top and your simple answer to what area to stay in is Mexico City.

 Casa Pepe is the coolest accommodation in Mexico City for: